A nuclear disc at Cosmic Noon: evidence of early bar-driven galaxy evolution: Data analysis

 \subsection{Data}

 For this study, we utilise public JWST observations from the Cosmic Evolution Early Release Science Survey \citep[CEERS; PI: Filkelstein, ID=1345,][]{Finkelstein_2023}.
 These observations included imaging from the Near Infrared Camera (NIRCam) filters (F115W, F150W, F200W, F277W, F356W, F410M, and F444W) and spectra from the Near Infrared Spectrograph (NIRSpec) with medium resolution, $R \sim 1,000$, and gratings (G140M, G235M, and G395M).
 The NIRCam exposures we retrieved from the \texttt{Mikulski Archive for Space Telescopes (MAST)} and reprocessed with the official JWST pipeline (v1.8.2, CRDS v1084), following the procedures of \citet{Ferreira_2022} and \citet{Adams_2023} but incorporating several refinements which are summarised in \citet{LeConte_2025}.
-To ensure sub-pixel alignment across the dataset, each filter is re-projected onto the F444W grid at $0.03^{\prime\prime}$pixel$^{-1}$.
+To ensure sub-pixel alignment across the dataset, each filter is reprojected onto the F444W grid at $0.03^{\prime\prime}$ pixel$^{-1}$.
 A comprehensive description of the workflow and its validation is given in \citet{Adams_2024, Conselice_2024, Harvey_2024}.
-We thus produce $30 \ \rm mas$ 128x128 pixel cutouts from the NIRCam data.
+We thus produce $30 \ \rm mas$ 128x128 pixel$^2$ cutouts from the NIRCam data.

-We use the spectroscopic redshifts from CEERS.
+The reduced spectra for the galaxy were obtained from the DAWN JWST Archive\footnote{https://dawn-cph.github.io/dja/} (DJA).
+A consistent redshift of $z=1.461$ was identified across all 3 spectra (G140M, G235M, G395M) using the \texttt{msaexp} redshift fitting tool (which the DJA uses).
+The spectra cover the nuclear bar, but analysing the spectra is beyond the scope of this paper, since spectra of the main bar or disc are not available.
 In this study, we use the NIRCam empirical Point Spread Function (PSF) Full Width Half Maximum (FWHM)\footnote{JWST user documentation: https://jwst-docs.stsci.edu/jwst-near-infrared-camera/nircam-performance/nircam-point-spread-functions}.
 The F115W PSF FWHM is $0.040^{\prime\prime}$; corresponding to a linear resolution of 0.347 kpc for $z = 1.461$.
-The PSF FWHM degrades for longer wavelength filters; hence, the F444W PSF FWHM is $0.145^{\prime\prime}$ with a linear resolution of 1.259 kpc.
+The PSF FWHM degrades for longer-wavelength filters; hence, the F444W PSF FWHM is $0.145^{\prime\prime}$, corresponding to a linear resolution of 1.259 kpc.
+Our analysis is primarily conducted on the F150W and F200W filters, with PSF FWHMs of $0.050^{\prime\prime}$ and $0.066^{\prime\prime}$, corresponding to linear resolutions of 0.434 and 0.573 kpc, respectively.